grafana/metrictank/docs/tools.md

     	group chunks in TTL buckets based on s (second. means unbucketed), m (minute), h (hour) or d (day). only for chunk-summary format (default "d")
   -print-ts
-    	print time stamps instead of formatted dates. only for points and poins-summary format -to string
+    	print time stamps instead of formatted dates. only for points and poins-summary format -time-zone string
+    	time-zone to use for interpreting from/to when needed. (check your config) (default "local") -to string
     	get data until (exclusive). only for points and points-summary format (default "now") -version